Traktomizer Audio Analyser 5

-Traktomizer’s proprietary audio analysis algorithm provides incredibly detailed audio analysis across the full range of audio features measured by auto-playlist generating algorithms like Spotify, Apple Music, Google Music, Pandora and a hundred others.
+Traktomizer’s proprietary audio analysis provides incredibly detailed context for the full range of audio features being measured by song suggestion algorithms like Spotify, Apple Music, Google Music, Pandora and a hundred more streaming music platforms.

-Traktomizer also contains Genre-based truth-models of the audio-features to which music recommendation platforms are calibrated.
+Traktomizer also contains empirical truth-models of the top 150 music genres to which music recommendation platforms are calibrated.